 The United States is both the world’s largest foreign direct investor and the largest beneficiary of foreign direct investment (FDI).
 But like every sovereign country, it has sought to temper its embrace of open markets with the protection of its national security interests.
 Achieving this balance, which has shifted over time, has meant placing certain limitations on overseas investment in strategically sensitive sectors of the U.S. economy.

 The Committee on Foreign Investment in the United States (CFIUS) was established in 1975 to review foreign acquisitions of U.S. firms that could erode national security.
-Recent political opposition to some high-profile foreign investment activity, including the 2006 controversy over management of U.S. port terminals by the company Dubai Ports World and congressional criticism of increased Chinese acquisitions of U.S. companies, has fed a perception among some that the United States has stepped back from its open-door policies.
-The federal government, however, reviews only a small fraction of the hundreds of foreign acquisitions each year.
+The federal government reviews only a small fraction of the hundreds of foreign acquisitions each year.
 However, U.S. officials are increasingly concerned about the national security implications of Chinese investment, and in 2016, President Barack Obama blocked the sale of a German technology company to Chinese investors—only the third time a president has blocked a transaction.
 Meanwhile, countries from Australia to the United Kingdom are reforming, and often increasing, their oversight of foreign investment.

 How does the United States benefit from foreign investment?

 Washington has traditionally led international efforts to bring down barriers to cross-border capital flows with the goals of expanding investment opportunities for U.S. multinational businesses and creating a more stable and efficient international system.
 At the same time, the United States relies greatly on foreign inflows to compensate for a shortage of savings at home.
 The United States routinely ranks among the most favorable destinations for foreign direct investors.
 Foreign direct investment—the ownership or control by a foreign entity of 10 percent or more of a domestic enterprise—plays a modest but growing role in the U.S. economy.